| Description | Distance |

-Sand drifts, dense forests, moors and a small preserved settlement, you will find it all in the Oud-Reemsterzand and Deelenszand parts of De Hoge Veluwe National Park.
-These varied and special areas are definitely worth a visit.
+Sand drifts, dense forests, heathlands and a small preserved settlement, you will find it all in the Oud-Reemsterzand and Deelenszand parts of De Hoge Veluwe National Park.
+These varied and special areas are definitely worth it.
 From the starting point of the route in Otterlo you immediately cycle into De Hoge Veluwe National Park.
-Hoenderloo is located on the other side of the park.
+Hoenderloo is on the other side of the park.
 From here you cycle back to cozy Otterlo.
-At the end of this route you can settle down at Grand Café Kruller for a snack and a drink.
-De Hoge Veluwe National Park is the largest contiguous, actively managed nature reserve in the Netherlands that is privately owned.
+At the end of this route you can stop at Grand Café Kruller for a snack and a drink.
+The De Hoge Veluwe National Park is the largest contiguous, actively managed, privately owned nature reserve in the Netherlands.
 It is only possible to visit the park during opening hours.

 # | Description | Distance |